 Mercure Resort

 'Where beach meets the hinterland' is the Mercure's mantra and it couldn't be more accurate.
 Nestled among a picturesque green-belt of golf courses in Carrara, the Mercure definitely takes things at a slower pace, while still only being a 10 minute drive from most Gold Coast hotspots.
-Mercure Resort is ideal for conferences and events, as it has several sprawling outdoor spaces, plenty of parking and a dedicated event planning team.
+Mercure Resort is my pick fo the best Gold coast hotel for conferences and events, with several sprawling outdoor spaces, plenty of parking and a dedicated event planning team.
 Book here.

 Best Gold Coast Motels